math-comp/analysis/FILES.md

 - `Rbar.v`

 ## Other files
-- `Rstruct.v` from CoqApprox, with contributions from Sophie Bernard, from her repository (https://github.com/Sobernard/Struct/blob/master/Rstruct.v), and modified to instanciate structures from coq-alternate-reals.
+- `Rstruct.v` from CoqApprox, with contributions from Sophie Bernard, from her repository (https://github.com/Sobernard/Struct/blob/master/Rstruct.v), and modified to instantiate structures from coq-alternate-reals.
 - `forms.v` by Cyril Cohen and Laurence Rideau, temporarily added to this repository until it is merged in the Mathematical Components library